sigmod/sqlpp/document.md

 | EXISTS     |  Check whether a collection is not empty.    | SELECT * FROM TweetMessages tm <br>WHERE EXISTS tm.referedTopics; |
 | NOT EXISTS |  Check whether a collection is empty.        | SELECT * FROM TweetMessages tm <br>WHERE NOT EXISTS tm.referedTopics; |

 ### <a id="Comparison_operators">Comparison operators
 Comparison operators are used to compare values.
+The following table enumerates all comparison operators.

 | Operator       |  Purpose                                   | Example    |
 |----------------|--------------------------------------------|------------|